 Water damage in old wood floors

 We found water damaged boards and below them were charred boards, sometimes in the middle of the room (what did these people do!).
-We sometimes had to take a board and sister the board (attach it to the one next to it), to give it support.
+We sometimes had to take another board and sister the board (attach it to the one next to it), to give it support.